pavelsolis/Git-GitHub-Primer/README.md

 # Git and GitHub Primer

 **Git** is a version control software. **GitHub** is a hosting service to track changes.
-By using them, you can work on a project (i.e. folder with files), keep track of the changes and have a backup online.
+By using them, you can work on a project, keep track of the changes and have a backup online.

-A **repository** is a project.
+A **repository** is a project (i.e. folder with files).
 To **commit** is to register the changes made in a file or files.
-You first put files in the **staging area** to keep track of them (further explained below) and then commit the changes.

 A Git repository is a history of commits and how they relate.
 - Git tracks changes line by line.
 - Git stores data as a series of snapshots.